txlog/agent/doc/txlog.1.md

   version is too old.
 Upgrade to version 1.14.0 or higher.
 - **"failed to connect to server"** - Cannot reach the server.
 Check the URL and network connectivity.

+# SYSTEM MONITORING

+The agent collects additional system information beyond transaction data to provide comprehensive monitoring capabilities.

+## Operating System Information

+The agent automatically collects and sends operating system details to the server by reading `/etc/os-release`.
+This includes the OS name, version, and distribution information.
+This data helps the server track which systems are running specific OS versions.

+## Reboot Requirements

+When the Txlog Server version is 1.8.0 or higher, the agent automatically checks if the system needs to be restarted using the `dnf needs-restarting -r` command.
+This check is performed during the `txlog build` execution and the results are sent to the server along with execution metadata.

+The reboot detection helps administrators identify systems that require restart after package updates, particularly for kernel updates, systemd updates, or other critical system components.
+The agent sends both a boolean indicator of whether a reboot is needed and the detailed reason output from the needs-restarting command.

+**Note:** This feature is only active when the Txlog Server is running version 1.8.0 or higher.
+The agent automatically detects the server version and enables this feature accordingly.

 # BUGS